 The epoxy is a transparent substance and can be combined with a clear hardener.
 You can also choose colors to recreate a stone pattern or other design effects.

-Various epoxy manufacturers allow customers to create their own distinct epoxy finish by choosing different resin tints.
+Various epoxy manufacturers allow customers to create their own distinct epoxy finish by choosing different resin tints or acrylic paints.
 This often starts with the selection of a base color.

 The base color and an accent color can be combined to help recreate the veins and patterns found in natural stone.